Thermal Casimir effect in $\kappa$-Minkowski space-time: Introduction

 The unification of the four fundamental interactions at the Planck scale remains one of the most intriguing challenges in modern physics.
 This unification of all four fundamental interactions requires a consistent quantum theory of gravity.
 The construction of a consistent quantum theory of gravity remains an active pursuit in theoretical physics.
 All approaches to construct quantum gravity inherently exhibit a fundamental length scale.
 Since models built on non-commutative space-times introduce a length scale, the relevance of such space-times to quantum gravity is being investigated vigorously \cite{CH-4-connes, CH-4-dop}.

 Non-commutative (NC) space-times inherently introduce a minimal length scale, making it of intrinsic interest to study the implications of this scale in physical phenomena.
 One such phenomenon where the length scale plays a significant role is the Casimir effect \cite{hbg,pule}.
 It was shown that when two uncharged conducting plates are placed parallel in a small separation, they experience an attractive force \cite{hbg,pule,kam,b-m-m,Mil}.
 Modifications to the Casimir effect due to different dimensions of space-time, the presence of medium between plates, the thermal effect, etc., using real scalar field theory have been studied extensively \cite{kam,pule,b-m-m,Brevik}.
 High-precision experiments have quantified the Casimir force between parallel plates at micrometer-scale separations \cite{onofr,brax,sedmik}.
 Rigorous theoretical and experimental studies have also explored the Casimir effect, beyond parallel conducting plates, in various geometric configurations \cite{sed,Bimonte,Wang}.
+Casimir effect for various other configurations, such as piston configuration with imposed curved boundary conditions and in the presence of compact dimensions, has also been extensively studied \cite{oikonomou1}.

 The Casimir effect has been investigated in various NC space-times, such as Moyal space-time \cite{CH-4-casadio}, $\kappa$-deformed space-time \cite{CH-4-pinto,kappa-casimir-korea,CH-4-skp,kappa-spherical,CH-4-skp3,CH-4-skp4}, Snyder space-time \cite{snyder} and Doplicher-Fredenhagen-Roberts (DFR) space-time \cite{CH-4-skp2}, respectively.
 This $\kappa$-deformed space-time is shown to be associated with the low-energy limit of specific quantum gravity models \cite{CH-4-jerzy} and its coordinates adhere to the following commutation relations